FlorinAndrei/datascience_capstone_project/README.md

 The performance metric that was optimized is intersection-over-union (IoU).

 For more details see the paper, but basically the learning rate had by far the biggest impact on model performance.
 The number of freeze epochs mattered somewhat for U-Net.
 The warmup ratio had a mild impact on the SegFormer.
-The rest basically were irrelevant.
+The other parameters I've explored were much less important.

 # Results